CDiala/OnlineNotesAPI/README.md

   python3 manage.py runserver [port]
   ```

-The API will be accessible at http://127.0.0.1:8000/ or any port specified above
+  The app will be accessible at http://127.0.0.1:8000/ or any port specified above

 ### Usage